basho/basho_docs/source/languages/en/riak/dev/using/basics.md

 curl -XDELETE http://localhost:8098/types/quotes/buckets/oscar_wilde/keys/genius
 ```

+## Updating Objects

+Updating objects tends to be a bit trickier than reading and writing
+objects.
+We recommend checking out our [[Object Updates]] documentation
+for a full tutorial, including code samples from our [[client
+libraries]].

 ## Bucket Properties and Operations

 Buckets are essentially a flat namespace in Riak.
 They allow the same